 - Core App Settings - allows you to define options that the driver will have on the mobile device, such as whether the driver can add a stop, as well as what features may appear on the device.
 Hover over the tooltip icon for more information on each option.

 - Help & Feedback - lists the links for help and a help desk phone number that drivers will see when they go to the Help & Feedback link in Drive.
+You can enable feedback and define the types of feedback allowed.

 - Hours of Service - if the driver will be using Hours of Service on the device, click the HOS Integration arrow and choose the proper HOS application.
 You will need to set up additional configuration in Omnitracs Web.
 If you will be using co-drivers, check Allow Team Driver.